Irish abuse survivor demands accountability even at Vatican

-DUBLIN (AP) — A prominent Irish survivor of priestly sexual abuse has told a Vatican-sponsored conference that the Holy See must put in place “robust structures” to hold accountable bishops and Vatican officials who fail to protect children from predator priests.
+DUBLIN (AP) — A prominent Irish survivor of priestly sexual abuse told a Vatican-sponsored conference Friday that the Holy See must put in place “robust structures” and strong sanctions to hold accountable bishops and Vatican officials who fail protect children from predator priests.

-Marie Collins, a former member of Pope Francis’ abuse advisory board, urged Catholic families attending the Dublin conference Friday to ask why the pope scrapped a proposed accountability tribunal for negligent church leaders.
+Marie Collins, a former member of Pope Francis’ abuse advisory board, urged Catholic families attending the Dublin conference to ask why the pope scrapped such a structure — a proposed Vatican accountability tribunal — several years ago.

-Speaking on the eve of Francis’ arrival at the conference, Collins also said Catholics should ask why the church routinely opposes removing statute of limitations to prosecute and sue abusers, despite claiming to be on the side of victims.
+Collins was the headline speaker at a panel discussion on keeping children safe from pedophiles at the World Meeting of Families, a once-every-three-year Vatican-sponsored rally meant to encourage and energize Catholic families.
+Francis arrives Saturday in Dublin to close out the conference with a Mass on Sunday in Dublin’s Phoenix Park.

-She said: “The actions of the church do not match the words, and they are in fact totally the opposite.”
+While the sex abuse crisis was always going to cloud Francis’ trip, given Ireland’s devastating history of abuse and cover-up, new revelations in the U.S. of misconduct and cover-up by the U.S. hierarchy have ensured that Francis’ trip will be dominated by the issue.

 Most Read Nation & World Stories